 Do you loathe kitchen work?
 Do you stumble in at mealtime, realize there’s nothing to eat, and then proceed to microwave a frozen dinner or call for a pizza?
 Is figuring out dinner for your family the last thing you feel like doing after a long and tiring day?
 Is doling out lunch money your preferred way to pack everyone’s lunch?

-If you said ‘yes’ to any of these questions, you can join my club!
+If you said ‘yes’ to any of the questions above, you can join my club!
 Personally, if given the choice of homesteading jobs, I would spend all day in the garden.
-Someone else can take the kitchen and cleaning work.
+Someone else can take the kitchen and cleaning work, thankyouverymuch.
 Just so you know where I stand.
 But, there are a few things that have helped me learn to enjoy kitchen management and to take control of this important component of homesteading.

 First Things First

 Have you joined a CSA yet?
 Seriously, if you are new to homesteading and have dreams of growing lots of your own food, join a CSA!
 If you’re not prepared to deal with massive amounts of produce in the kitchen, homesteading will be no match for you.